jcerjak/pyramid/docs/narr/security.rst

 To use it, you must first enable a :term:`session factory` as described in :ref:`using_the_default_session_factory` or :ref:`using_alternate_session_factories`.
-Alternatively, you can register your own implementation of :class:`pyramid.interfaces.ICSRF` which does not use sessions.
+Alternatively, you can register your own implementation of :class:`pyramid.interfaces.ICSRFPolicy` which does not use sessions.

 .. index::
    single: csrf.get_csrf_token